Two Ways to Tell a Brand Story

-Part of the process is the beginning-middle-end storytelling most of us are used to.
-It’s the reason you started doing what you do, the events that led you to where you are now.
+Part of the process is the beginning-middle-end storytelling we’re used to.
+In addition to the reason you started doing what you do, you might want to share some of the events that led you to where you are now.

 Your brand story also includes inspiration, serendipity, trepidation, determination, setbacks and lucky breaks, and damned hard work.